Kisvárda FC: History

 Kisvárda FC, later known as Várda SE, was founded in 1911 as Kisvárdai Sport Egyesület (KSE).
 The officials of the village supported the new club by donating a pitch next to the market place.
 The financial support came from the merchants of the village, who helped a lot in the early stages of the club.
 In 1953, their present-day ground, the Várkerti sporttelep was built.

 The club was reestablished on 26 October 1971.

 Since the 2013–14 season, the official name of the club is Kisvárda-Master Good FC.

 In the 2017-18 Nemzeti Bajnokság II, Kisvárda finished second and were promoted to the 2018-19 Nemzeti Bajnokság I.

 On 21 July 2018, the first Nemzeti Bajnokság I match was played against 2017-18 Nemzeti Bajnokság I title-holders Videoton FC at the Pancho Aréna.
 The match ended with a 4–0 defeat.

 On 30 July 2018, Elemér Kondás was sacked after two consecutive defeats in the 2018-19 Nemzeti Bajnokság I season.
 The next coach was László Dajka, whom Kisvárda stayed in the NB I for the next (2019/2020) season.

 The end of the season Dajka left the club and his position received Vasile Miriuță.

 Kisvárda were eliminated by Ferencváros in the round of 16 of the 2018–19 Magyar Kupa season on 1–3 aggregate.

 On 6 February 2020, Tamás Bódog was appointed as the manager of the club.
 The club remained in the first division of the Hungarian League.
 However, he was sacked on 29 June 2020.

 On 8 July 2020, Attila Supka, previously champions of the Nemzeti Bajnokság I with Debreceni VSC, was appointed as the manager of the club.

 On 27 January 2021, Kisvárda beat Fehérvár FC for the first time in their history.
-The 2020-21 Nemzeti Bajnokság I match was won by 2-1.
+The 2020-21 Nemzeti Bajnokság I match was won by 2–1.
 Originally, the match had to be played in autumn.
 However, it was postponed because Fehérvár played in the 2020-21 UEFA Europa League.

-On May 5th 2022 Kisvarda beat Ujpest at Várkerti Stadion 2-1 and with this result secured themselves of a finish in 2nd or 3th domestically and therefore qualified for the 2022-23 Europa Conference League at the second qualifying round.
+On 5 May 2022 Kisvarda beat Újpest FC at Várkerti Stadion 2-1 and with this result secured themselves qualification for the 2022-23 UEFA Europa Conference League at the second qualifying round.